 Dutch Harbor Baseball Team Lost on PBY-5A flight.
 S&R missions find no trace.
-Alaskan/Aleutian airbases revisited.
+WW II Alaskan/Aleutian airbases revisited.
 2013 jet airliner sees the peaks if not the valleys.

 Triumph of Instrument Flight

-One benefit of reexamination of old logbooks is the discovery of non-routine entries, typed and pasted on the inside covers and sometimes embossed with a seal.
-These announce themselves ahead of hundreds of routine handwritten entries when a logbook is perused after 40 years gathering dust on a shelf.
+One benefit of re-examination of old logbooks is the discovery of non-routine entries, typed and pasted on the inside covers and sometimes embossed with a seal.
+These announce themselves louder than hundreds of routine handwritten entries ,when a logbook is perused after 40 years gathering dust on a shelf.
 NAS Hutchinson (Kansas) entries indicated that I was qualified as co-pilot in a PB4Y-2 and as co-pilot in a PB4Y-1 aircraft.
 The latter qualification was based on a round trip flight of one-hour duration; it included a landing in Wichita.
 That specific flight was never recorded in my logbook.
 Again, this has to be considered a lack of due diligence on my part, because we were required to sign our logbooks as accurate and complete, at the end of each month.

 By the end of 1946, our patrol squadron was back at NAS Whidbey Island where training began immediately for our second deployment to commence in June of 1947.
 In Navy sea duty units, personnel are either "doing it" operationally, or in "training to do it, operationally."
 It is a never-ending process.
 Our first Aleutian deployment in VPB-107 had been completed, quite successfully I felt, under Commander Hank Haselton, USN.